Verbier in Switzerland

 What to do in Verbier Ski Resort , in Val de Bagnes

 Verbier is an alpine village in the canton of Valais, Switzerland.
 It is a sort of cosmopolitan capital of mountain sports, which allows easy access to all the wonders located in the Val de Bagnes.
+Sports centres, cocktail bars, restaurants and shopping means this resort has something for everyone.
+The Verbier luxury chalets and various hotels means the resort has accommodation of all levels.

 Wild and preserved, the Val de Bagnes offers a multitude of hiking trails with the Combins, Vélan and Mont-Blanc massifs in the background.